att/rcloud/README.md

     Exec.anon.user: nobody
     HTTP.user: www-data

-This setup allows RCloud to switch the execution environemnt according to the user than has authenticated.
+This setup allows RCloud to switch the execution environment according to the user than has authenticated.
 For this to work, RCloud must be started as root, e.g., `sudo conf/start`.
 Again, use only if you know what you're doing since misconfiguring RCloud run as root can have